ldobbelsteen/docker-wireguard/README.md

 ```

 ## Key generation
-Wireguard tools are available in the image, so you can generate keys if you don't have them already using the following command.
+WireGuard tools are available in the image, so you can generate keys if you don't have them already using the following command.
 ```
 docker run --rm wireguard wg genkey | tee private_key | wg pubkey > public_key
 ```